Rebecca Eckler

 Rebecca Eckler is a Canadian book publisher, former writer of columns and blogs about motherhood, and author of numerous books, including Knocked Up: Confessions of a Hip Mother-to-Be (2004), Wiped!
 Life with a Pint-Sized Dictator, (2007), and The Mommy Mob: Inside the Outrageous World of Mommy Blogging (2014).
+In 2022, she founded RE:books Publishing, a publisher for women authors.

 Career

 As columnist and blogger

 Eckler was employed by the National Post from 2000 to 2005.
 She was among a number of staff whose jobs were terminated by the CanWest newspaper chain.
 From March–December 2006, Eckler wrote "Mommy Blogger", a weekly freelance piece in The Globe and Mail, appending to this set of blogs a departing blog in May 2007.
 Eckler wrote blog posts that appeared occasionally in the Canadian periodical Maclean's from 2008 to 2016.
 Eckler's work also appeared in Mademoiselle.

 As book author

 Eckler became pregnant with her daughter, Rowan Joely, on the night of her engagement party and published the 2004 book Knocked Up: Confessions of a Hip Mother-to-Be about her first pregnancy.
 The book received negative reviews.
 In April 2007, Eckler published her second book, Wiped!
 Life with a Pint-Sized Dictator, which chronicles her first two years of motherhood.
 Quill & Quire said the book was a "series of tired clichés about parenthood."
 Eckler published Blissfully Blended Bullshit with Dundurn Press in 2019, on managing life with a blended family.